 - The transcriptionist’s fee and the transcripts applied for

 - Videography and other recording software or hardware

 Can I Be Summoned to a Deposition in a Lawsuit?

-Usually, when the other party to a suit is required to attend a deposition, the party is given notice of time and place for the hearing.
+Usually, when the other party to a suit is required to attend a legal deposition, the party is given notice of the time and place for the hearing.

-However, for an independent party or witness who may have no interest in the outcome of the case or unwilling to testify.
+However, an independent party or witness may have no interest in the outcome of the case or be unwilling to testify.
 A deposition subpoena must be served to the witness in order to ensure their attendance and cooperation.

 What is a Deposition Subpoena?

 A deposition subpoena is a court order that commands a witness to appear at a deposition hearing and answer questions from the attorneys.
 It is usually applied for by parties to a suit.
 Failure to obey the deposition subpoena would be treated as contempt of the court.